IRS Form 12277 Tips: Application for Withdrawal of Federal Tax Lien

 Under this provision, you need to show exactly how the lien withdrawal will help the IRS collect more tax.
 A lien withdrawal may make it easier to get a loan so you may use this provision if you need a loan to earn more income.

 For example, a lien withdrawal may allow you to get a car loan.
-If you need the car to do your job, the lien withdrawal could enable you to make payments towards your tax debt.
+If you need the car to do your job, the lien withdrawal could enable you to make payments towards your taxes owed.

 The withdrawal will not be granted under this provision if you have unfiled tax returns or haven’t paid your estimated taxes or tax deposits.